Take part in our study

 - No history of lower limb musculoskeletal injuries in the past 6 months

-- Use of oral contraceptive pills and non-users (for young women) for at least 6 months prior to study start
+- Use of oral contraceptive pills for at least 6 months (only young women)

 - Non-smokers (including e-cigarettes)